Travis Scott Donates Significant Amount To Planned Parenthood To Protest Alabama’s Abortion Law

 “@trvisXX was amazing.
 He even said he was gonna donate all the money he got from his merch to fight the abortion laws!!
 I should’ve bought another Astroworld shirt,” a third said.

-Travis is currently in a relationship with Kylie Jenner who he had his first child with, Stormi.
+Travis is currently in a relationship with Kylie Jenner, who he had his first child with, Stormi.
 Their daughter was born on February 1, 2018.

 He has released three solo studio albums — Rodeo, Birds in the Trap Sing McKnight, and Astroworld— which have all peaked within the top three in the U.S. His latest two releases peaked at No. 1.
-In 2018, he achieved his first American chart-topping single with “Sicko Mode” which features Drake, Swae Lee, and Big Hawk.
+In 2018, he achieved his first American chart-topping single with “Sicko Mode,” which features Drake, Swae Lee, and Big Hawk.

 In 2017, he released his first collaboration album with Quavo, Huncho Jack, Jack Huncho, which peaked at No. 3 in the U.S.